-Name of person completing the risk assessment Date What are the hazards?
+Name of person compassessment pleting the risk Date What are the hazards?
 Who might be harmed and how?
 What control measures are already in place?
 Are they sufficient?
 What additional control measures are needed?
 Action by whom?
 Action by when?
 Completed?